-Many patients with weak immune systems don't realize their Covid-19 medicine isn't as effective as it used to be - Local News 8
+Many patients with weak immune systems don't realize their COVID-19 medicine isn't as effective as it used to be - Local News 8

 Another advocate for the immune-compromised says health officials “aren’t taking seriously their responsibility as public health officials to communicate to the immune-compromised.”

-She pointed in particular to the US Centers for Disease Control’s website, which briefly mentions on its website that Evusheld has become less protective.
+She pointed in particular to the US Centers for Disease Control’s website, which briefly mentions that Evusheld has become less protective.

 ‘We should do better’